-2.2.3 Comparison matrix and coverage
+2.2.3.
+Comparison table and coverage

 With the above toolbox at hand, we propose a scheme for the comparison of two strategies, only when one of them is graded.
 In addition, the scheme allows us to include many substrategies of the other strategy.
-Below follow the steps of the proposed scheme, which is governed by the construction of the respective comparison matrix and evaluated in terms of epidemiological and social coverage.
+Below, we present the steps required for the utilization of the proposed scheme, which is governed by the construction of the respective comparison table and analyzed in terms of epidemiological and social coverage.

-Construction of the comparison matrix.
+Construction of the comparison table.